Norwegian Culture

 The Sons of Norway-Mandt Lodge (317 S. Page St.) is one of 380 lodges across North America and Norway that belong to the Sons of Norway international fraternal benefit society.
 The society’s mission is to promote Norwegian heritage, culture and traditions and its worldwide membership is over 58,000 people.
 Anyone who is interested in Norway, its people and its culture is welcome to join the society, attend meetings or participate in its events.

-Sons of Norway Norwegian Bingo
+Norwegian Style Bingo

 Join the Sons of Norway-Mandt Lodge for a night of bingo, Norwegian style.
 Food is served at 5 p.m. and again during the bingo break.
 Players can expect an evening of fun and cash prizes.